The Modern Dance: Retrospective assessment

 The Modern Dance has been described as "a classic slice of art-punk" and the "signature sound of the avant-garage: art rock, punk rock, and garage rock mixing together joyously and fearlessly" by John Dougan of AllMusic.
 The album was also described as experimental rock by The Quietus Brian Coney.
+He argued that it might have been the "genesis point" of the post-punk genre.
 While David Thomas was lauded for his "yelping vocals" by Record Collector.

 David Stubbs of Uncut reviewed the album in August 2006, stating: "This is a far more cerebral, imperishable proposition than a mere local cry of urban discontent.
 The Eraserhead-style sad-clown persona of singer David Thomas, Tom Herman's nerve-shredding slide guitars and Ravenstine's abstract electronics combine to form a rock music as visceral and essential as the Stooges, yet which reaches parts of the brain untouched by their peers, predecessors or successors...
 An album that's only gotten more awesome with age."

 The album was ranked number 11 by NME on their list of "Best Albums of 1978", number 14 on Spin magazine's list of the "50 Most Essential Punk Records", number 31 by Fact in "The 100 Best Albums of the 1970s", number 34 in Mojo's "Top 50 Punk Albums", and number 63 on Uncut's "The 100 Greatest Debut Albums".

 Additionally, The Guardian stated, "[...] had this son of a literary professor stopped at The Modern Dance, he would have already sealed his legacy as one of rock’s great outsider innovator-pioneers."